 Individualism pertains to societies in which the ties between individuals are loose: everyone is expected to look after himself or herself and his or her immediate family.
 Collectivism as its opposite pertains to societies in which people are integrated from birth onwards into strong, cohesive in-groups, which throughout people’s lifetime continue to protect them in exchange for unquestioning loyalty.

 The following definitions of in-groups and out-groups were formulated by Triandis, 1995:

-In general, in collectivist cultures one finds a sharp distinction between what people consider to be in-groups and out-groups, and thus also differences in the behaviour towards members of in-groups (loyalty, support, understand-ing) versus out-groups (lack of interest, competitiveness, antagonism).
+In general, in collectivist cultures one finds a sharp distinction between what people consider to be in-groups and out-groups, and thus also differences in the behavior towards members of in-groups (loyalty, support, understanding) versus out-groups (lack of interest, competitiveness, antagonism).
 This feature is less distinct in individualist countries.
-In collecti-vist cultures once one is a member of an in-group this is often for the long- term.
+In collectivist cultures once one is a member of an in-group this is often for the long- term.

 If you are working with an individualistic culture then you should remember the following beliefs such a culture indicates:

 If you are working with a collective culture you should remember the follow-ing beliefs such a culture has:

 Tip from Carl the Carrot: Consider the words of Nandan Nilekani, CEO, President and Managing Di-rector, Infosys Technologies Ltd, India: “I would advise all young men and women to recognize, learn and assimilate changes and have the ability to work as part of a team, subsuming individual glory to team achievement.”